darktable-org/dtdocs/content/overview/user-interface/top-panel.md

 author: "people"
 ---

-The top panel is common to all darktable views and provides access to a number of common functions.
+The top panel is common to all Ansel views and provides access to a number of common functions.

 ![top-panel](./top-panel/top-panel.png#w100)